kavehmz/kube-for-the-dyslexic/README.md

 fb7a32ccc83f        local-echo-server   "/usr/local/bin/my_s…"   About a minute ago   Up About a minute   0.0.0.0:8081->8080/tcp   condescending_nightingale
 ```

-Pay attension to how `PORTS` sections indicates that we have a mapping from 0.0.0.0:8001 in local environemnt to 8080 port in container (on TCP).
+Pay attention to how `PORTS` sections indicates that we have a mapping from 0.0.0.0:8001 in local environment to 8080 port in container (on TCP).
 We set an option `-p 8081:8080` for this in our `docker run`.

 We can try and send a request.
-Our app inside container is listening to port 8080 but docker is exposing port 8081:
+Our app inside container is listening to port 8080 but docker is mapping port 8081 in our local environment to port 8080 inside the container.:

 ```
 $ curl http://localhost:8081/echo?message=hello